top of page

 Review these rules on procurement websites or contact procurement offices with questions.

-Focus on agencies and educational institutions that purchase products offered.
+Focus on agencies and educational institutions that purchase products you offer.
 For example:

 • A janitorial supplier may target school districts and municipal maintenance teams.